ellatingletangle/thesis/README.md

-# thesis
+# Thesis
 All the stuff for my master's thesis

 This repository contains my coded data of the German Cannabis legalizaiton debate.
-This software I used for coding the text data was Discoruse Network Analyser.
+The software I used for coding the text data was Discoruse Network Analyser.
-All subsequent analyses were done in R. The code fort his can also be found here.
+All subsequent analyses were done in R. The code for this can also be found here.